lekkas/code-challenge/README.md

 * readability (PEP8 Standard)
 * documentation

+Please don't generate testdata in your submission.
+Your solution will be evaluated automatically and checked for correctness using an automated testuite on real data.

 ## Submission
 Please zip your solution including all files (do not include the generated data directory!) and send to us with the following naming schema:
 ```
 cc_<name>_<last_name>.zip